Interactive courses provide learners in-browser coding challenges with guided feedback.

 After a video is watched, you'll move into the interactive elements of the course.
-This all takes place within the browser in a code editor we provide - so you won't need any kind of editor of your own.
-An example of what a typical interactive challenge and interface looks like can be seen below.
+This all takes place within the browser in a code editor we provide, so you won't need any kind of editor of your own.
+An example of what a typical interactive challenge and interface look like can be seen below.
 We've broken this up into parts to help you connect the dots:

 A: Challenge overview: Covers the target goal of the challenge.
 It will include the module you're working with and a brief overview of what you'll be doing for the challenge.

 B: Task section: Breaks down the particular goal into steps and includes a description of what you'll need to do.
 In the example above, there are 5 tasks needed to complete the challenge.
-When you complete a task, you will move on until the challenge is completed.
-If you happen to get stuck, that's ok!
+When you complete a task, you'll move on until the challenge is completed.
+If you happen to get stuck, that's OK.
 The "Help me" dropdown includes a way to re-watch that particular portion of the video lesson covering that specific task, or, the answer to the entire solution.

 A couple other neat features and shortcuts include:

 - File tree system and technology icons for each file